maruthicharanteja10/Selenium-Testing/README.md

 - Use **scrolling actions** if options are not initially visible on the screen.
 - Handle **multi-select dropdowns** by checking if multiple selections are allowed using `isMultiple()` method (for standard dropdowns).

-### ⚠️ Common Issues

-- Hidden or dynamically loaded elements
-- Dropdowns that close too quickly
-- Options not interactable due to visibility or overlay
-- Selecting wrong option due to similar text